What is Notebook.ai?

 Create your gadgets, gizmos, and all kinds of advanced (or primitive) technologies.

 Everyone has something they celebrate.
-Honor your characters by detailing their traditions and holidays.
+Honor your characters by detailing their traditions.

 Separate your worlds with Universes

 In addition to the page types detailed above, you can also create Universes.

 You can think of a universe as a bucket of time or space: a literal universe, a world, a country, a time period, even just the park down the street — your universe contains everything related to the plot you're building, and lets you focus entirely on just what's relevant right now, even when you plan multiple stories or worlds in Notebook.ai.

 When you create a character, a location, or anything else within Notebook.ai, you'll be asked what universe it belongs to.
 When you visit that universe's page in your notebook later, you'll see everything inside it from one convenient place.

 Build your world piece by piece with personalized writing prompts